Ciela-Institute/caustics/paper.md

 mathematical operations related to lensing, most of which are drawn directly from gravitational lensing literature.
-All such functions include references in their documentation to the relevant papers and equation numbers from which they are derrived.
+All such functions include references in their documentation to the relevant papers and equation numbers from which they are derived.
 These equations have been tested and implemented in a reasonably efficient manner.
 Thus the functional interface in `caustics` gives power users the ability to experiment with new lensing concepts while taking advantage of already tested code for a broad range of lensing concepts.